GiannopoulosK/CustomerSegmentation-Churn/README.md

 ![Isolation Forest Example](charts/isolation_forest_example.png)

-#### Zscore was not used because of the high skewness these variables had.
+#### Zscore was not used due to high skewness in variables.

-### After running the models with and without outliers, it turned out performance was better if no outlier handling was done.
+### Models turned out to perform better without outlier handling! 📈

-# Data Preprocessing:
+# Data Preprocessing 🛠️:

 ### During this stage, I made sure to avoid data leakage by creating my train, evaluation, and test datasets before doing any preprocessing.
 This process was done in the following steps: